skordal/mordax/README.md

 The Microkernel
 ---------------

 The microkernel is a work in progress and is changing rapidly.
-It can currently only run very simple programmes, seeing as it only supports two system calls.
+It can currently only run very simple test programmes.

 The Applications
 ----------------

-* syscall_test - a simple application designed to test the implemented system calls.
+Only simple kernel test applications are available at the moment.

 The Libraries
 -------------